Hi! I'm Sara Solomon and I'm a Bodybuilding.com and BSN sponsored athlete.

 Wonder Woman & Batman Shaker Cups: Because it makes me feel like a hero when I train!

-Weightlifting Belt: This is the one I have.
-I haven't used it yet because I'm learning how to breathe and brace with my lats, abs, and obliques.
-Don't use a weight belt to mask a weak core.
+Weightlifting Belt: This is the one I have, but I haven't used it yet.
+Don't use a weight belt to mask weak external obliques.
 Belts are for experienced lifters and heavy weights.
 Focus on getting strong without assistive gear.
 If your back hurts when you deadlift, then it's time to take a look at what's going on (or rather, not going on) at your hamstrings.

 Fill ’n Go Funnel: This is a portable funnel for storing BCAAs.
 I use this when travelling.
 So necessary!